religiosa1/tgnotifier/README.md

 Alternatively, you can set all of the configuration with environment variables.

 ### API KEY
-You need an API key, to authorize the incoming request.
+You can use API key mechanism, to authorize the incoming request.
-It should be a string of random characters at least 60 characters long.
+It can be any string of characters, but better if it's cryptografically secure.
 You can generate an API key with the corresponding command:

 ```sh